bellbrook-cs/java-lesson1-starter-code/README.md

 Lastly it's important to notice something about this project.
 If you click the link on google classroom again, it will make a new project instead of taking you to the one you have worked on all class.

-To access the project again in the future you'll want to take note of the project name at the top of your screen.
+To access the project again in the future you'll want to take note of the project name at the top of your screen (java-lesson1-starter-code).

-If you go to repl.it/repls you'll notice a list of all projects you've created.
+If you go to [https://repl.it/repls](https://repl.it/repls) you'll notice a list of all projects you've created.
 You'll need to find or search for the project you want to work on.